dmlc/minpy/docs/index.rst

 It is not intended for those who want to compose with ready-made components, although there are enough (layers and activation functions etc.) to get started.

-As much as possible, MinPy strikes to be as much as possible to be purely NumPy-compatible.
+As much as possible, MinPy strikes to be purely NumPy-compatible.
 It also abides to a fully imperative programming experience that is familiar to most users.
 Letting go the popular approach that mixes in symbolic programming sacrifices some runtime optimization opportunities, in favor of algorithmic expressiveness and flexibility.
-However, its performance is reasonably close to other state-of-art systems, especially when computation dominates.
+However, MinPy performs reasonably well, especially when computation dominates.

 This document describes its main features: